Android Central Verdict

 The Alarm, Heart Rate, and Weather apps are all what you'd expect — nothing too exciting, but nice to have nonetheless.

 The Wyze band comes with two microphones to support Amazon's Alexa smart assistant.
-It works here in a similar manner to the Fitbit Versa 2, and since it does not have speakers, any answers or actions will appear on the screen.
+It works here in a similar manner to the Fitbit Versa 2/3 and Sense, and since it does not have speakers, any answers or actions will appear on the screen.
 Still, you can ask for things like the weather, adding items to a shopping list, general trivia, or activating smart home skills and devices.

 Finally, I found the notification support well-implemented and robust, but the band does not allow for any sort of response.
 There is a smart do not disturb mode, but that's about as smart as it gets.

 Wyze Band: What's good